rkoeninger/ShenScript/README.md

 ## Prior Art

 This library is attempt to improve on the existing [shen-js](https://github.com/gravicappa/shen-js) project by [Ramil Farkhshatov](https://github.com/gravicappa). shen-js implements its own KLVM on top of JS, allowing it to handle deep recursion without stack overflow and simulate synchronous I/O. It outputs in a large deployable (\~12MB uncompressed).
-ShenScript is intended to instead be a lighter-weight solution making better use of newer JS features and output a smaller deployable.
+ShenScript is intended to instead be a lighter-weight solution built on more recent JS features and output a smaller deployable.